CalvinTonini/PlaylistGenome/code/README.md

    songs in your graph.
 This information will be stored as dist.pyfile, path.pyfile, and songlist.pyfile (respectively).

-   NOTE: steps 1-4 MUST be completed before executing any of the following code!
+   **NOTE**: steps 1-4 MUST be completed before executing any of the following code!

 5. To run Centrality Algorithms to find the most central song of your graph data structure, enter 'python centrality.py [dist.pyfile] [path.pyfile]